 Romain FARGIER

-With a multidisciplinary academic background and a wealth of experience in banking, consulting, management, communication, higher education, and digital technology, I am currently a lecturer and associate researcher at CEPEL.
-My work focuses on changes in electoral behavior and the diversification of participation and deliberation mechanisms.
+With a multidisciplinary academic background and a wealth of diverse experience in the banking, consulting, management, communications, higher education, and digital sectors, I am currently a lecturer and research associate at CEPEL.
+My work focuses on changes in electoral behavior and the diversification of mechanisms for participation and deliberation.
 I also explore new processes of politicization and alternative forms of expression that often break away from the traditional deliberative model.
-In line with this, I study political communication and the influence of digital platforms on electoral dynamics and online activism.
-I am particularly interested in the professionalization of political content creators and alternative media strategies developed through social networks and opinion formats.
+In this vein, I study political communication and the influence of digital platforms on electoral dynamics and online activism.
+I am particularly interested in the professionalization of political content creators as well as alternative media strategies developed through social media and opinion formats.

 Training